 According to the U.S. Supreme Court, the Fifth Amendment right against self-incrimination applies to communication and does not prohibit the police from collecting physical bodily evidence.
 The police can collect evidence like blood and hair samples without permission.

 If you've been interrogated by the police, you know what a scary and often-times intimidating situation that can be.
-Being sure the police followed the law and remained within the boundaries of your constitutional rights.
-Let a criminal defense attorney in your area review your case free of charge.
+It's important that the police follow the law and remained within the boundaries of your constitutional rights during their interrogations.
+If you have an questions about police interrogations, or if you've been charged with a crime, it's a good idea to contact a local criminal defense lawyer to get your questions answered and discuss your case.